Meet the Other Phone. Child-safe in minutes.

 Is Dubai safe for families?

-In terms of safety, Dubai is an incredibly safe holiday destination to travel to with families.
-Incidents of petty theft and any incidents against tourists or families are extremely rare.
-In fact, the UAE has frequently been placed as one of the safest countries to visit in the world.
+Dubai is a safe holiday destination to travel to with families.
+Incidents of petty theft and incidents against tourists or families are extremely rare.
+In fact, it's frequently considered one of the safest places to visit in the world.
+Of course, it's always wise to check government guidance before travelling so we'd recommend consulting foreign travel advice before travelling from the UK to the United Arab Emirates.

 Do I need to rent a car in Dubai?